neldredge/mathgen/README.txt

 - url
 - tocbibind

-You will also need the `makeindex' program.
+You will also need the `makeindex` program.

 Running
 =======

-The main Mathgen program is `mathgen.pl'.
+The main Mathgen program is `mathgen.pl`.
 For a summary of options,
 run:

     $ ./mathgen.pl --help

-The current default behavior, if `mathgen.pl' is run without options, is to generate an article with one randomly generated author and view the output with `evince'.
+The current default behavior, if `mathgen.pl` is run without options, is to generate an article with one randomly generated author and view the output with `evince`.

 Examples